 Frame Destination has added bright white as a color option for many of our frames, including metal and wood.
 The Nielsen Profile 117 picture frame is one of our most popular styles — it has the robustness and cost-effectiveness of metal, but with the look of a simple elegant wood profile.

-Those that want to stick with white wood picture frame can select a number of styles, including wood frame profile 502, ideal for smaller prints, which comes in opaque white and white wash.
+Those that want to stick with a white wood picture frame can select a number of styles, including wood frame profile 502, ideal for smaller prints, which comes in opaque white and white wash.
 Wood frame profile 810 comes in opaque white and is a tall, wide frame that is ideal for prints or wood panels.

 If you are looking for texture, look no further than the big and bold wood frame profile 513 which features a painted finish that shows the wood grain.
 It is deep enough for standard 3/4 canvases.